The Emigrants

 Director

 Erik Poppe (b.
-1960) is one of the most accomplished directors in Scandinavia.
+1960) is one of Scandinavia's most awarded film directors.
 He grew up in Portugal and Norway.
-His films are characterized by a strong script, strong acting ensembles and impressive camera work.
-He has directed several films, among others Troubled Water (2008), 1,000 Times Good Night (2013), The King’s Choice (2016) and Utøya: July 22.
-The King’s Choice was the Norwegian oscar submission in 2017.
+Sharp scripts, strong acting ensembles, and impressive cinematography usually characterize his films.
+He has directed Troubled Water (2008), A Thousand Times Good Night (2013), The King's Choice (2016), and Utøya: July 22 (2018).
+The King's Choice was Norway's Oscar submission in 2017.

 This film is part of